tpemartin/kindle-borrow/exercise/exercise1.md

 For the question, you need to make your Google sheets container available for view.
 Then put down your Google sheets sharable link and you `url` under the issue comment.

 ## 1.1
-Complete corresponding scripts so that a `url?scenario=login&email=janet@gmail.com` will get a returned value of
+Complete corresponding scripts so that a HTTP request of `url?scenario=login&email=janet@gmail.com` will get a returned value of
 ```
  {